-Animal Friends of the Valleys (AFV) is desirous of providing a full range of animal control services to Lake Elsinore (City).
+Animal Friends of the Valleys (AFV) has provided a full range of animal control services to Lake Elsinore (City) for approximately 29 years.
 AFV's purpose is the safeguarding of the health and safety of the population of the City of Lake Elsinore and the health and safety of its domestic animals, and for the purpose of promoting the humane treatment of animals and the stimulation of public support for enforcement of the city ordinances relating to animal control.

-2. Methodology and Scope of Work

-(a) Field service assistance.
-Respond to all calls for field service assistance in accordance with the priority of call policy as described in Exhibit B, attached hereto.
+- 2. Methodology and Scope of Work - (a) Field service assistance.
+Respond to all calls for field service assistance in accordance with the priority of call policy as described in Exhibit A, attached hereto.